Hillwood Estate, Museum & Gardens: Dacha

-Among the gardens and woods is a dacha built in 1969, representational of pre-Cold War Russian culture.
-Surrounded by rhododendrons and azaleas, the building features whole-log architecture and detail carvings around the windows and door.
+Among the gardens and forest is a dacha built in 1969, representational of pre-Cold War Russian culture.
+The building features whole-log architecture and detailed carvings around the windows and door.
 The building houses changing exhibitions.

 Cutting garden and greenhouse

 The cutting gardens serve as the Hillwood's main source for fresh flowers, as per Post's desire to have fresh flower arrangements throughout the house and grounds year round.
 The selection of flowers dates back to the 1950s, while the greenhouse was rebuilt in 1996 and looks as it did when Post was alive.
 The greenhouse serves as horticulture staff offices, work spaces, and home to Hillwoods famous collection of orchids.

 Adirondack Building

 Representative of Post's retreat, Camp Topridge in the Adirondack Mountains, the Adirondack Building, which was built 10 years after Post's death, serves as a museum programming venue.

 Outreach

-The Hillwood established an advisory committee in 2001 for the gay, lesbian, bisexual and transgender community of Washington, D.C.
+The Hillwood established an advisory committee in 2001 for the LGBTQ community of Washington, D.C.
 The estate hosts events such as Gay Day, which includes concerts and film nights.
 Working closely with major events such as Gay Pride and numerous non-profit queer organizations in the region, the Hillwood serves as one of the few cultural institutions reaching out to the LGBT community.
 In 2007 the estate was awarded the Ally of the Year Award by the D.C.
 LGBT Chamber of Commerce.